Epithumia/pyrailroad/docs/docs/cli/index.md

 Unfortunately, there is too much to say and too many variants to explain.
 This program assumes that you know what you are doing if using EBNF as input.

 If you wish to learn more, the [Wikipedia article](https://en.wikipedia.org/wiki/Extended_Backus%E2%80%93Naur_form) might be useful, as well as this [article by  Federico Tomassetti](https://tomassetti.me/ebnf/)

+This program will attempt to guess the correct EBNF grammar for you, but you might have to rewrite a few clauses/items, or in the worst case, dig into the code and submit a bug report or better yet, a pull request to add the missing grammar.